gateway-fm/rpc-docs/apis/ethereum/eth_getStorageAt.md

----
-description: >-
+# eth_getStorageAt

-  Returns the value from a storage position at a given address, or in other words, returns the state of the contract's storage, which may not be exposed via the contract's methods.
+> Returns the value from a storage position at a given address, or in other words, returns the state of the contract's storage, which may not be exposed via the contract's methods.
----

-# eth_getstorageat

 ## Parameters